Exelord/eslint-plugin-zero-config/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-javascript`:
+Next, install `eslint-plugin-zero-config`:

 ```
-$ npm install eslint-plugin-javascript --save-dev
+$ npm install eslint-plugin-zero-config --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-javascript` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-zero-config` globally.

 ## Usage